pcengines/pcengines.github.io/_posts/2021-03-04-PC-Engines-Firmware-v4-13-0-5.md

 ### Key Changes in testing

-1. There were not major changes in the testing infrastructure.
+1. There were no major changes in the testing infrastructure.

 ## Binaries